kevR27/SV-PIPELINE/README.md

 ## 4.1 Purpose

 The LRS workflow is designed primarily for long-read sequencing data, particularly Oxford Nanopore BAM files.
+[INSERT PIPELINE OF BASECALLING FROM POD5 USING DORADO]

 ### Main workflow